Clean Water Branch

 - Workshop Presentations

-The presentations given by Clean Water Branch personnel within the last 30 days are provided for information on activities relating to the Clean Water Branch programs.
-Website addresses for the applicable Hawaii Administrative Rules, Chapters 11-54 and 11-55, and EPA regulations are provided in the presentation.
+The presentations given by Clean Water Branch personnel are provided for information on activities relating to the Clean Water Branch programs.
+Presentations for the applicable Hawaii Administrative Rules, Chapters 11-54 and 11-55, and EPA regulations are among topics that are presented.

 Provides the forms needed to obtain the National Pollutant Discharge Elimination System (NPDES) permit, Zone of Mixing (ZOM), Notice of General Permit Coverage (NGPC), Conditional “No Exposure” Exclusion, and Section 401 Water Quality Certification (WQC).
 Also provides the Discharge Monitoring Report (DMR) Form.
 Need copies of CWB files?
 Get a copy of the Request to Access a Government Record form here.
 The Polluted Runoff Control Program’s Request for Proposals are available from this page.